Yale-EEB723/finalproject/code.md

 ![null cluster](readme_figs/rm.null.cluster.png)

 Scaffolds do *not* cluster into a single large cluster!
-I have implicitly assumed that the clustering pattern I've been receiving is incorrect, but perhaps it is a true reflection of the structure of the data.
+I have assumed that the clustering pattern I've been receiving is incorrect, but perhaps it is a true reflection of the structure of the data.
 For example, perhaps the scaffolds are clustering into two categories: high vs low quality.
 Alternatively, while this pattern may be true at a high level, clustering methods may lack the resolution to identify relationships at finer levels.
 It is interesting that I receive similar clustering profiles from clustering scaffolds by gene presence/absence and clustering cell types by gene presence/absence across broad distances.

 ## Assessment
 *Was it successful in achieving the initial goal?*
 Yes, this project completed all three goals it set out to achieve.
-However, because clustering did not resolve scaffolds into tight clusters, the results of the absence analysis itself is less meaningful.
+However, due to the difficulty in interpreting the results of the clustering step, the results of the absence analysis itself less clear.

 *What are the main obstacles encountered?*
 * Computation: My laptop did not have enough computing power to process the dataset in its entirety.
 The next step is to run R on the cluster.